gl-inet/docs/docs/app/ssh.md

 Edit files and execute command
 ===

-In order to set up ss server, you need to have basic tools to ssh to the server.
-This guide is how to SSH login to the GL routers.
+Sometime you need to have basic tools to ssh to the server (e.g. When you need to set up Shadowsocks server ).
+This guide is how to SSH login to the GL.iNet routers.

 # Windows User:

-## 1. Download and install a PuTTY for windows user:
+## 1. Download and install a PuTTY

 Go to the following webpage to download the latest PuTTY version：

 https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-## 2. Install PuTTY for windows step by step
+## 2. Install PuTTY

 ![](src/ssh/PuTTY-Install-1.png)